chrisnoonan98675/site/xl-release/how-to/configure-xl-release-general-settings.markdown

 ![Archiving Settings](../images/archiving-settings.png)

 Note that XL Release reports related to finished releases only use data from the reporting database.
 So if you configure a too long period before releases are archived, then your reports will not be up to date.
+Also large amount of releases that were not archived negatively affects performance.

 You can find details about configuration of reporting database [here](/xl-release/how-to/configure-the-reporting-database.html).